The Navy SEALs are one of the most elite and efficient special operations units in the whole wide world.

 $156,563,139

-Directed by Andrew Davis, this action-packed thriller follows a group of mercenaries and a rogue CIA operative who seize control of a U.S. Navy battleship to steal its nuclear warheads.
+Directed by Andrew Davis, Under Siege is a gripping action thriller that centers on a group of mercenaries, aided by a rogue CIA operative, who overtake a U.S. Navy battleship to seize its nuclear arsenal.

-The film is elevated by strong performances from Steven Seagal, Tommy Lee Jones, and Gary Busey.
+Strong performances from Steven Seagal, Tommy Lee Jones, and Gary Busey further elevate this memorable and engaging action classic.

 ActionAdventureThriller